jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Sometimes these requirement documents extended beyond the behavior requirements by dictating architecture and sometimes even defining the design.

-Natural language is interpreted in the eyes of the reader.
+Natural language is interpreted in the mind of the reader.
 The reader’s interpretation may not align with the writer’s intent.
 As [Alan Greenspan](https://www.goodreads.com/quotes/9347-i-know-that-you-believe-you-understand-what-you-think), former Chairman of the US Federal Reserve, famously said: _I know that you believe you understand what you think I said, but I'm not sure you realize that what you heard is not what I meant._

-There’s no internal consistency checking in a document unless someone catches it in review.
+There’s no internal consistency checking in a natural language document unless someone catches it in review.
 Subsequent requirement updates to the document might not make it into the code.

 These issues disappear when behavior specifications are codified in the form of automated tests.
 Test defined behaviors cannot be vague or ambiguous.
 If tests specify conflicting behavior among themselves, then when executed against the implementation, at least one will fail.
 Additional behavior updates added as automated tests will fail until implemented, meaning they won’t be overlooked.